"

 With everything going on in a typical day, it’s very easy to be in a state where you’re passively engaging with media.
 But passive engagement means we’re likely not scrutinizing the content or ourselves to the level we should be when this type of information is presented.

-Taking a moment to stop lets you switch to a more active engagement, where you can more specifically exercise your media literacy skills, such as:
+Taking a moment to stop lets you switch to an active engagement, where you can more specifically exercise your media literacy skills, such as:

 Additionally, it’s often a good idea to see if credible, non-partisan fact-checking sites have already covered the article or content.
 These can include: